-If you own a business and are actively seeking a government contract or need assistance maintaining an existing government contract, it is essential to have an experienced government procurement attorney who can assist you throughout the process.
+If you own a business and are actively seeking a government contract, government lawyers or need assistance maintaining an existing government contract, it is essential to have an experienced government procurement attorney who can assist you throughout the process.
 Government procurement can involve many different types of contracts for goods or services from contractors.
 Whether you are just getting started in your business and want to learn more about government procurement, or if you need assistance with the complex formal legal process of government procurement and securing a contract, one of our experienced government procurement attorneys can assist you.

 Do not hesitate to get in touch with Whitcomb, Selinsky, PC to learn more about the services our firm provides in Colorado, Northern Virginia (just outside Washington, D.C.), and other areas.
 We are committed to providing experienced and tailored representation to small- and medium-sized business owners.

 If you own a small- or medium-sized business and do not have a government contract, you may be wondering, “What is government procurement, and how could it impact my business?”
 Government procurement is a term that refers to a government agency’s procurement of goods and services, typically from small- and medium-sized businesses that enter into contracts with the government agency.
 Sometimes government procurement is also known as government purchasing.
 In order to hire a business to provide goods or services, a government agency must go through a formal process that involves the following:

 When we refer to government agencies seeking businesses to provide goods or to perform services, we are referring to government agencies at all levels — local city government agencies, city departments, state government agencies, and federal government agencies.
 By law, in order to hire a business to provide goods or services, a government agency must go through the procurement process we have outlined above.

 At Whitcomb, Selinsky, PC, our federal government procurement lawyers can assist your business with a wide range of legal matters pertaining to federal government procurement and contracts with government agencies, including but not limited to the following: